Dewalt-arch/pimpmykali/README.md

 # pimpmykali.sh

-# Linux Fixes for Newly Imported Kali Linux Virtual Machines
+# Fixes for new imported Kali Linux virtual machines
 - could be used on a bare metal machines, but thats on you

 # Installation script: